-Math Mania is an evening of mathematical demonstrations, puzzles and hands-on activities for elementary or middle school children.
+Math Mania is an evening of mathematical demonstrations, puzzles, and hands-on activities for elementary or middle school children.
 It’s been designed by members of the University of the Fraser Valley’s Department of Mathematics & Statistics to show children – and their parents – how much fun you can have playing with mathematical concepts.

 Math Mania is held in a school gymnasium and lasts about ninety minutes.
 About 20 volunteers (students and faculty) from UFV run tables with a wide variety of activities.
 We have games and puzzles to intrigue people of all ages.
 Our volunteers enjoy it so much that they keep coming back for more!

-Some favourite activities:
+Some favorite activities: